-The summer issue of Terra et Aqua magazine features an interesting interview with Dr Todd Bridges, National Lead of the Engineering With Nature initiative.
+In the summer issue of Terra et Aqua magazine, IADC posted an interesting interview with Dr Todd Bridges, National Lead of the Engineering With Nature initiative.

 Dr Todd Bridges is the U.S. Army’s Senior Research Scientist for Environmental Science.
 He leads research and applications for the U.S. Army and U.S. Army Corps of Engineers in the areas of sustainable infrastructure and environmental management.